Skip to content

 Equatorial latitudes

-Observers in equatorial latitudes see many of the same constellations as those in mid-northern locations, but these constellations do not appear in the same place.
+Observers in equatorial latitudes see many of the same constellations as those in the mid-northern locations, but these constellations do not appear in the same place.
 Additionally, observers near the equator can see many constellations in the southern sky that are invisible to northern observers.

 Tonight’s sky as seen from equatorial latitudes, image: Stellarium